 A reworked illustration taken from an old sketch book.
 Separate illustrated moments brought together to capture time spent in Milan, taking in Architecture, fashion and street culture.
 The style of line work is dictated by the speed of illustration, sketching quickly to document the moment forces my pen work and colour blocking to stay raw and naive.
 Street Talk shows the hustle of city streets and the energy of European culture.

 Created with Faber Castell artist pens, HB pencil, acrylic paints and digital inks.
 Portrait study with colour blocking details.
-Bold and uncompromising marks fill the page as the raw edges the of the image are left free.
+Bold and uncompromising marks fill the page as the raw edges of the figure are left free.

 The melancholy and loneliness of man made objects.
 An abandoned shopping cart juxtaposed with the fleeting destroyer of the planet.
 Time slows, moments come and go but these items exist forever without our love, care or passion.

 Inspired by the latest Spring Summer 16 Collection by British fashion designer Paul Smith this punchy collection of bold marks and clean lines sees pattern, texture and unorthodox composition working in perfect harmony.

 Stake out at the diner, coffee and doughnuts are an essential.
 1950's Americana sets the tone for this scene with the famous Al Mac's diner providing a great backdrop with a nod towards American Graffiti and Mels Drive-thru.
 Modern colour block abstract shapes are built up with swashes of ink, paint and pen marks as the fleeting image of the still character brings a moment of cool and calm.